The Pune Municipal Corporation (PMC) has announced the arrival of two

 The reintroduction plan of lions has faced stiff opposition from Gujarat.

-The apex had directed the Environment Ministry to shift them by October, 2013.
+The apex court had directed the Environment Ministry to shift them by October, 2013.
 However, not a single lion has been shifted so far.

 Palpur-Kuno Wildlife Sanctuary in Sheopur district of Gwalior division has been chosen as a second home for over 500 Asiatic lions.